 | Natural Disaster Risk | Low | Medium | High | Low–Medium |

 Vietnam and India carry high talent turnover risk, where engineer retention rates are directly tied to project stability.
-The Philippines may present concerns around typhoon risk from a BCP perspective.
+In the Philippines, typhoon risk can be a concern from a BCP perspective.
 Thailand's risks are well-distributed overall, and the fact that it has "few critical risk factors" serves as a reassuring element in long-term partnerships.

 ![Typical Costs of Offshore Development in Thailand [2026 Edition]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F19%2F630%2Fai-generated.jpg%3Ft%3D1772685809567&w=3840&q=75)

 When considering offshore development in Thailand, understanding the full picture of costs is unavoidable.
-We will explain not only monthly unit prices, but also differences based on contract types and hidden costs that are easy to overlook.
+We will explain not only the monthly unit price, but also the differences depending on the contract type and hidden costs that are easy to overlook.

 | Position | Years of Experience | Monthly Rate (Estimate) |